grandady/salesdata_Exploration/README.md

 9. Year ID: Identifies the year in which the order was placed.
 Crucial for annual performance reviews and trends.

 10. Product: Name of the product sold.
-Key for analyzing product performance and popularity.
+The key to analyzing product performance and popularity.

 11. MSRP: Manufacturer's Suggested Retail Price.
 Useful for price comparison and discount analysis.